JuliaLabs/Cassette.jl/docs/design.md

 - ...Julia core developers, who are affected in the sense that many planned features, such as method-overlay tables, will no longer require hardcoded compiler support.
-This also would allow them to rapidly prototype compiler research as mentioned earlier.
+This also allows them to rapidly prototype compiler research, as is discussed below.

 - ...Julia package authors, who can use Cassette to implement specific language features that enable their tools.
 This includes developer-facing tools for debugging, profiling,